 - Be ready to abandon plans.
 Although you’ve planned ahead, once you get to campus, be willing to be flexible.
 Be ready to change plans if the weather doesn’t cooperate or if it feels as though just spending down time with your student would make everyone happier.

 While not every family will be able to take advantage of Family Weekend or Parents’ Weekend, try to attend if you can.
-It marks an important transition for your student, and is a wonderful way to see your child in his environment and to recognize his growing comfort and independence.
+It marks an important transition for your student, and is a wonderful way to see your child in their environment and to recognize their growing comfort and independence.
 By planning ahead, being flexible, and tempering your expectations, you and your student will both get the most out of the experience.